taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

-- the application should show up the same as before when you start it
-- finally in the next part you will dispatch your first action to dismiss a story
+The application should show up the same stories as before when you start it.
+However, there is still no state manipulation happening, because no actions are involved yet.
+Finally in the next part you will dispatch your first action to archive a story.

 ## Part 8: First Action

-- the archive action needs to be captured in the `archiveReducer`, it simply stores all archived stories by their id in a list
+In this part you will dispatch your first action to archive a story.
+The archive action needs to be captured in the new `archiveReducer`.
+It simply stores all archived stories by their id in a list.
+The initial state is an empty list, because no story is archived in the beginning.

 {title="src/reducers/archive.js",lang="javascript"}
 ~~~~~~~~